JustSamuelOk/todo-php-angularjs/README.md

 docker compose up -d
 symfony server:start
 ```
-This will install the project depencies, start the DB server in Docker, and then start the back-end PHP server.
+This will install the project dependencies, start the DB server in Docker, and then start the back-end PHP server.

 To start the front-end server, write
 ```